 When I worked in a jungle of matrix organization I had several bosses.
 Each of them was most important (of course) and had many urgent requests.
-That was good therapy for my “can do attitude”.
+That was good therapy for my ‘can do attitude’.
 To stay sane I started to study essentialism.
-As a result I created set of my own goals and objectives.
-Then started furiously follow my agenda and reduce energy non essential work (unavoidable, but manageable).
+As a result, I created a set of my own goals and objectives.
+Then started furiously follow my agenda and reduce energy non-essential work (unavoidable, but manageable).
 The next challenge was that I lost my focus under pressure of emergencies.
 To avoid this I reviewed my goals every day in the morning.

 Things get more complex when you need to communicate your agenda to your team.

-There are many techniques of communicating your agenda to your team:
+There are many techniques for communicating your agenda to your team:

-- list dates as bullet points and send it in email to the team
+- list dates as bullet points and send it in an email to the team

-- create MS Project with dozens of task and put it on Sharepoint
+- create MS Project with dozens of the task and put it on Sharepoint

 - call a meeting and tell everyone what’s the plan

-The other way I use PowerPoint is to create desktop wallpaper for my team with project schedule.
-I save a slide as png or jpeg file and my wallpaper is ready!
+The other way I use PowerPoint is to create a desktop wallpaper for my team with the project schedule.
+I save a slide as a png or jpeg file and my wallpaper is ready!

 Try to create your own versions.
 Let me know what do you think.
 Does it work for you?